 Marguerite described the same feelings of comparison and mixed emotions when watching her twins Matt and Samantha.
 She shared that watching “premature babies reach developmental milestones and “catch up”….parents are thrilled and relieved.
 However, for us, watching Matthew grow and explore the world was bittersweet because we also saw Samantha fall further and further behind”.

 Life with twins or triplets can be unpredictable, and flexibility is key.
-Some days will be more challenging than others, and that’s perfectly okay.
+Some days will be more challenging than others, and that’s okay.
 Celebrate the small victories, be patient with setbacks, and remember that progress takes time.
 Flexibility will help you adapt to the ever-changing needs of your family.
 Raising twins, triplets or quadruplets, when one is autistic and the others are not, comes with its unique set of challenges and rewards.
 You can help all of your children to develop and grow, regardless of their neurodiversity.
 And always remember, you’re doing an amazing job!

 How do you support your children when only one twin, triplet or quadruplet are autistic?
 Share your stories in the comments below.